-$PostgresCluster.spec.instances[index].topologySpreadConstraints[index] \\ \hspace{0.2cm} Parent$ maxSkew
+$PostgresCluster.spec.instances[index].topologySpreadConstraints[index] \quad Parent and a standard stand$ maxSkew

 TopologySpreadConstraint specifies how to spread matching pods among the given topology.

 TopologyKey is the key of node labels.
 Nodes that have a label with this key and identical values are considered to be in the same topology.
 We consider each as a "bucket", and try to put balanced number of pods into each bucket.
 It's a required field.